Glossary

 Actuarial Value of Assets

-The value of pension plan investments and other property, used by the actuary for the purpose of an actuarial valuation (sometimes referred to as
+The value of pension plan investments and other property, used by the actuary for the purpose of an actuarial valuation (sometimes referred to as valuation assets or market-related value of assets).
+(4th Exposure Draft, Selection and Use of Asset Valuation Methods for Pension Valuations)

 Actuarial Values

-Determining Minimum Value and Actuarial Value Under the Affordable Care Act)
+Determining Minimum Value and Actuarial Value Under the Affordable Care Act

 A measure of the proportion of total allowed medical costs for a specified population that the health insurance plan is contractually obligated to pay.